minio/mc/README.md

 ```

 ### Shell autocompletion

-In case you are using bash or zsh, the current shell will be automatically setup to use completion feature to suggest or auto-complete your mc commands.
+In case you are using bash, zsh or fish.
+Shell completion is embedded by default in `mc`, to install auto-completion use `mc --autocompletion`.
+Restart the shell, mc will auto-complete commands as shown below.

 ```
 mc <TAB>